-Our first example is a prototypical haptic control scenario, where a single haptic device is managed, controlled and visualized from three different nodes via RTPM.
-In the configuration of Figure 3, the haptic device is connected to a Windows 2000 machine, the motor control code is executed on a Linux CPU, and a graphics process is implemented on an Apple laptop running MAC-OSX.
-This degree of network distribution may be desirable if the task executing on one node is computationally intensive, or utilizes special platform strengths.
+In the configuration of Figure 3, the haptic device is connected to node is a Windows 2000 machine, the motor control code is executed on a Linux CPU running Redhat Linux., and the visualization - motor positiona graphics process, is implemented on an Apple laptop running MAC-OSX.
+T.his degree of network distribution may be desirable if the task executing on one node is computationally intensive, or utilizes special platform strengths This division is artificially made to demonstrate how we can divide a Haptic application into components that can be distributed across the network.
+These components can run on different machines, and on different Operating Systems (Linux, Windows, MAC OSX) ..

-The motor control code (Linux node) is a Client for the GVD, requesting the current encoder position and sending the force feedback command.
-The haptic device itself is opened as a GVD Server object and registered in the CORBA naming service (NS), and thereafter any GVD client can request the object's data across the network.
+The motor control code (Linux node) is The Motor Control is a CClient for the GVD, requesting the current motor encoder position and sending the force feedback command.
+The haptic device itself is opened as a GVD Sserver object is and registered in the CORBA naming service (NS), soand thereafter theany GVD clients can getrequest its referencesthe object's data across the network.
 The GVD also acts as a Supplier, sending every new position to the RTES, which resends it to the subscribed consumer processes.
 RTES' consumers can configure it for event filtering, event correlation or time-out events.
-In this example, the graphics process is a GVD Consumer, receiving periodic event updates of the encoder position.
+In this example, the graphics process is a GVD Consumer, The Graphic Process is a Consumers for the GVD, receiving periodic event events that represent updates of the motor encoder position.
+The Supplier component of the GVD sends every new position of the motor to the RTES, which will resend this data to the consumer Graphic Process.
+RTES can be configured by its consumers (in our case the Graphic Process) for event filtering, event correlation or time-out events.

-The Data Access Layer in this example is merely a wrapper for the haptic display's original Windows driver.
+The Data Access Layer in this first RTPM example application consists primarily of is merely a wrapper for the haptic display's original Immersion APIWindows driver.